soxueren/atsd/api/data/series/examples/query-multiple-request-id.md

 Each query may return multiple series.
 The order of series in the response is arbitrary.

-To associate series with queries, specify `requestId` parameter.
+To associate series with queries, specify the `requestId` parameter.

 ## Request